Irreplaceable: A History of England in 100 Places

 There's a tree in Lincolnshire under which Isaac Newton once stood, where an apple fell and lit up the future.
 There's a mill in Shrewsbury that gave life to the skyscraper.
 There's a house in Stratford-upon-Avon where the greatest playwright that ever lived was born.

-Ten places will be chosen by our expert judges from the places you have nominated in each of the following categories:
+Ten places have been chosen by our expert judges from the places you have nominated in each of the following categories: